verilator/verilator/docs/guide/exe_verilator.rst

    Rarely needed.
 Suppress an unknown Verilator option for an option that takes an additional argument.
-This is used to allow scripts written with pragmas for a later version of Verilator to run under a older version.  e.g. :code:`-future1 option --option arg` would on older versions that do not understand :code:`--option arg` or :code:`+option arg` suppress what would otherwise be an invalid option error, and on newer versions that implement :code:`--option arg`, :code:`-future1 option --option arg` would have the :code:`-future1 option` ignored and the :code:`--option arg` would function appropriately.
+This is used to allow scripts written with pragmas for a later version of Verilator to run under an older version.  e.g. :code:`-future1 option --option arg` would on older versions that do not understand :code:`--option arg` or :code:`+option arg` suppress what would otherwise be an invalid option error, and on newer versions that implement :code:`--option arg`, :code:`-future1 option --option arg` would have the :code:`-future1 option` ignored and the :code:`--option arg` would function appropriately.

 .. option:: -G<name>=<value>